Mokru/VM-Creator/README.md

 - Further "idiot"-proof inputs to combat potential user errors
 - Look into having customizable unattend files for windows deployments
 - Ability to scan Hyper-V hosts for exsiting VM's

+# Thank you
+If you find this to solve any issues or have suggestions for improvements please feel free to tell me about them